QuTech-Delft/qne-adk/docs/introduction.rst

     qne application delete [OPTIONS] [APPLICATION_NAME]

-Used to delete an application.
-Will delete the entire application directory structure.
+Delete the files of an application.
+Will try to delete the application directory structure but keeps the files that are not part of the application.
-Delete application files from application directory.
-Currently only local.
+For deleting remote parts of the application, the user must be logged in.

-When APPLICATION_NAME is given ./application_name is taken as application directory, when this directory is not valid the application directory is fetched from the application configuration.
+When application_name is given ./application_name is taken as application directory, when this directory does not contain an application the application directory is fetched from the application configuration.
 When application_name is not given, the current directory is taken as application directory.

     Arguments:
       [APPLICATION_NAME]  Name of the application